Research Project

 If, in comparison with past climate and atmospheric chemical composition data, the model accurately replicates the past, we can have increased confidence that the model includes the appropriate processes needed to simulate future changes in climate.

-To gather comprehensive historical climate data about Antarctica and the Southern Ocean, our project sees scientists, historians and the public working together to recover meteorological observations over the southern hemisphere made as far back as 1850.
+To gather comprehensive historical climate data about Antarctica and the Southern Ocean, our project aimed to see scientists, historians and the public working together to recover meteorological observations over the southern hemisphere made as far back as 1850.

-With these datasets, we can thoroughly test the NZESM and, in doing so, contribute to more accurate simulations of our future climate.
+With these datasets, we were able to thoroughly test the NZESM and, in doing so, contribute to more accurate simulations of our future climate.

-This is a joint project with the ESMP programme.
+This was a joint project with the ESMP programme.

 This project in the media: